How the curtail tread is formed.

 In this image I have shown the design for the start of a spiral flight.

-The curtail design may change from one spiral to another dependant on how the walikng line is set out and wether the curtail is t be equal in going at both ends of the tread.
+The curtail design may change from one spiral to another dependant on how the walikng line is set out and wether the curtail is to be equal in going at both ends of the tread.

 How the parts work.

-3D model of the curtail tread.
+3D model of the curtail step.

 3D model with layer, see how the parts connect.